 Babbel is a comprehensive language-learning platform.
 Students of every kind — from absolute beginners to advanced speakers — can find the right path.

-Like Pimsleur, Babbel offers a web platform that includes learning on the app and their site.
+Like Pimsleur and some other Italian apps, Babbel offers a web platform that includes learning on the app and its site.
 And like Pimsleur, Babbel is much like a language school, but online.

 While it’s younger than some competing online language schools, Babbel has become an incredibly popular learning platform and takes teaching seriously.
-There are all sorts of different tasks to complete on every level, aimed towards helping you speak useful Italian.
+There are all sorts of different tasks to complete on every level, aimed towards helping you build your Italian vocabulary and speak useful Italian.
 So there are no sentences you will never use, such as “the pen is on the table,” with Babbel learn Italian.

-You learn things that actually interest you thanks to mock dialogues, recorded repetitions to improve your Italian pronunciation and a choice of topics at every level.
+You learn things that actually interest you thanks to mock realistic dialogues, recorded repetitions to improve your Italian pronunciation, and a choice of topics at every level.
 Babbel also has a beautiful design that makes the app super simple to use.

 Best for: Students at any level who are serious about learning and don’t mind devoting the time.
 But don’t feel like shelling out big bucks.